GuillaumeLam/PaCalC/README.md

 Additionally, `load_data.py` has a caching mechanism of the datasets for seeds ie. datasets split with a seed will be stored in a file for quicker retrieval later on.

+## Running unit tests

+To run the unit tests, run the following command:
+`python test.py`

 ## Sources
 - [Generalizability of deep learning models for predicting outdoor irregular walking surfaces](https://doi.org/10.1016/j.jbiomech.2022.111159)